RikVN/TranslationDirection/README.md

 If you just want to parse a file with an already trained model, use ``src/parse.sh``.
 You have to specify the model folder, the file with sentence-pairs and the LM identifier.

-If you have sentence file $SENT, you get the predictions in ${SENT}.pred and the probabilities in ${SENT}.pred.prob.
+If you have sentence file SENT, you get the predictions in SENT.pred and the probabilities in SENT.pred.prob.

 For example, for the model we just trained:

 ```
-./src/parse.sh exps/example/models/ $SENT xlm-roberta-base
+./src/parse.sh exps/example/models/ SENT xlm-roberta-base
 ```